google/import-mailbox-to-gmail/README.md

 10. Check the **Furnish a new private key** box and ensure the key type is set to JSON.

-11. Check the **Enable Google Apps Domain-wide Delegation** box and enter a name in the **Product name for the consent screen** field.
+11. Check the **Enable G Suite Domain-wide Delegation** box and enter a name in the **Product name for the consent screen** field.

 12. Click **Create**.
 You will see a confirmation message advising that the